cgsheeh/moz_intern_presentation/PITCHME.md

 ### RelEng Services

 - Move all RelEng services to one repo              |
-- Define all APIs with Swagger/OpenAPI              |
+- Define all HTTP APIs with Swagger/OpenAPI         |
 - Provide a unified front-end                       |
-- Build all services with Nix/Docker                |

-+++

-### Why One Repository?

-- Service discoverability                                   |
-- Re-use common components (CLI tools, Flask plugins etc)   |
-- Quick overview of how/where/what is running               |

 ---